simphotonics/benchmark_runner/README.md

 using <span style="color:#2370C4">*blue*</span> foreground.
 * If the same block contains mean and median then it is printed using <span style="color:#28B5D7">*cyan*</span> foreground.
+* The number of data points used to calculate the score statistics is printed below the histogram.
 * Errors are printed using <span style="color:#CB605E"> *red* </span> foreground.

 ### 2. Using the Benchmark Runner